TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 enableContentLengthHeader
 -------------------------

+.. container:: table-row

+   Property
-..  confval:: enableContentLengthHeader
+         enableContentLengthHeader

-    :name: config-enableContentLengthHeader
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `1`
+   Default
+         1

+   Description
          If set, a header "content-length: [bytes of content]" is sent.

          If a backend user is logged in, this is disabled.
 The reason is that the content length header cannot include the length of these objects and the content-length will cut off the length of the document in some browsers.

 ..  index:: config; extTarget
 ..  _setup-config-exttarget: